Joint typical periodic optimization: Beta-transformations and maximizing measures

 \item $T_\beta$ and $U_\beta$ are distance-expanding.
 Specifically, if $x, \, y \in I$ with $\abs{x-y} < 1/(2\beta)$, then $\abs{T_\beta(x) - T_\beta(y)} \ge \beta \abs{x-y}$ and $\abs{U_\beta(x) - U_\beta(y)} \ge \beta \abs{x-y}$. \end{enumerate} \end{prop}

-While the support of any $T$-invariant probability measure $\mu$ satisfies $T(\supp \mu) = \supp \mu$ in the case where $T$ is continuous (see e.g.~\cite[p.~156]{Ak93}), the same is not true for the discontinuous maps $T_\beta$ and $U_\beta$; nevertheless we do have the following result.
+While the support of any $T$-invariant probability measure $\mu$ is such that $\supp \mu = T(\supp \mu)$ in the case where $T$ is continuous (see e.g.~\cite[p.~156]{Ak93}), the same is not true for the discontinuous maps $T_\beta$ and $U_\beta$; nevertheless we do have the following result.

 \begin{lemma} Suppose $\beta>1$ and $\mu \in \MMM(I,U_\beta)$.
 Then $U_\beta(\supp\mu)=\supp \mu$ if $0\notin \supp \mu$, and $T_\beta(\supp\mu)=\supp \mu$ if $1\notin \supp \mu$. \end{lemma}